splot/di/README.md

 #### Using parameters

-You can use container parameters to parametrized common arguments or even class names or other options.
+You can use container parameters for parametrized common arguments or even class names or other options.

 To set a parameter call: